Pardes Hanna-Karkur: History

-An Arab village named Karkur had stood at this location by the time the Palestine Exploration Fund had compiled its first maps in 1878.

-In 1913, 15 square kilometers of land was purchased by the Hachsharat Hayishuv society from Arabs in Jenin and Haifa for 400,000 francs (a sum equivalent to 2 million US dollars).
+In 1913, modern Pardes Chana was established when 15 square kilometers of land was purchased by the Hachsharat Hayishuv society from Arabs in Jenin and Haifa for 400,000 francs (a sum equivalent to 2 million US dollars).
 Two years later, the land was sold to a private investor, Yitzhak Shlezinger, the Odessa Committee and the First London Ahuza society.
 This land became the core of Karkur, Moshav Gan Hashomron and Kibbutz Ein Shemer.
 Until actual settlement began, the area was guarded by Hashomer, which planted eucalyptus trees to circumvent a Turkish law that allowed the Ottomans to expropriate lands if they were not cultivated for three years.

 The early settlements did not fare well.
 Shlezinger went bankrupt and sold his land to the Jewish National Fund.
 The London Ahuza society hoped to settle English Jews on the land, but succeeded only partially.
 Eventually the Jewish National Fund and the London Ahuza society joined forces to establish Karkur.

 According to a census conducted in 1922 by the British Mandate authorities, Karkur had a population of 38 inhabitants, consisting of 35 Jews and 3 Muslims.

 Pardes Hanna was founded in 1929 by Palestine Jewish Colonisation Association, just east of Karkur.

 By 1931, the census in Karkur reported 189 houses, with an overwhelming Muslim majority (282 Jews and 564 Muslims); and 282 people lived in Pardes Hanna, all Jews.
-In 1945, the population of Karkur village recorded as 2380, with Karkur itself having 900 people, all Jews; Pardes Hanna village showed 2,300 Jews and 670 Muslims, with 1,860 people (all Jews) in Pardes Hanna itself.
+In 1945, the population of Karkur village recorded as 2,380, with Karkur itself having 900 people, all Jews; Pardes Hanna village showed 2,300 Jews and 670 Muslims, with 1,860 people (all Jews) in Pardes Hanna itself.

 During World War II, residents worked in Ein Shemer Airfield, operated by the British Royal Air Force as RAF Ein Shemer.
 According to Marom, "Jewish workers socialised with British troops at nearby coffeehouses like Teacher’s Garden Café and other public institutions in Karkur.
 Jewish residents of Karkur nicknamed their settlement a ‘colony of love’ because many English-speaking women fraternised with the British soldiers, under the auspices of the local Jewish Hospitality Committee."